olgatsiouri1996/VCF-by-CDS-Filter-and-Annotator/README.md

 ```sh
 sudo ln -s /home/linuxbrew/.linuxbrew/bin/vcfannotate /usr/local/bin/vcfannotate
 ```
-8. From the `Releases` tab download the GUI app `VCF by CDS Filter and Annotator.exe`
+8. From the `Releases` tab download the GUI app `VCF.by.CDS.Filter.and.Annotator.zip` and extract it

 ## Usage
 1. Add a gff/gff3 file and a vcf file in a folder with no other files inside: